-Grades 3-8 Grades 9-12 Retest with remediation (minimum of 5 hours and Retest with remediation (minimum of 5 hours and maximum of 10 hours per subject test depending on maximum of 10 hours per subject test depending on individual student's needs). individual student's needs).
-Students who score within one Standard Error of Students who score within one Standard Error of Measure of a Level III after the retest may be Measure of a Level III after the retest may receive promoted by the principal if also passing teacher course credit if there is a passing grade once the test standards with a C or higher. score is averaged with the classroom grade.
-Waiver Review Committee to recommend grade Waiver Review Committee to recommend course retention, additional remediation and retesting, or credit or failure for students not scoring within one promotion for students not scoring within one Standard Error of Measure of a Level III on the first Standard Error of Measure of a Level III. test or retest if there is a passing grade once the test score is averaged with the classroom grade.
+Grades 36- 8 Grades 9-12 Retest (if available) with remediation Retest (if available) with remediation (minimum of 5 hours and maximum of (minimum of 5 hours and maximum of 10 hours per subject test depending 10 hours per subject test depending on individual student's needs). on individual student's needs).
+Students who score within one Students who score within one Standard Error of Measure of a Level Standard Error of Measure of a Level III after the retest may be promoted by III after the retest may receive course the principal if also passing teacher credit if there is a passing grade once standards with a C or higher. the test score is averaged with the classroom grade.
+Waiver Review Committee to Waiver Review Committee to recommend grade retention, recommend course credit or failure for additional remediation and retesting, students not scoring within one or promotion for students not scoring Standard Error of Measure of a Level within one Standard Error of Measure III on the first test or retest if there is a of a Level III. passing grade once the test score is averaged with the classroom grade.